 In Animal Kingdom, there are several “must-see” shows you do not want to miss.
 There are many great “street” performances, such as Burudika in Africa, Chakranadi in Asia, and DJ Anaan in Asia.
 However, I want to focus today on the attractions with consistent show times throughout the day.

-Festival of the Lion King-Africa
+Festival of the Lion King

 It’s a musical extravaganza that takes you through an abbreviated telling of the animated classic.
-If you’ve ever seen the stage production of The Lion King, the costumes will seem very familiar to you as they seem to have taken their cues from the Broadway show.
+If you’ve ever seen the stage production of The Lion King, the costumes will seem very familiar to you as they appear to have taken their cues from the Broadway show.

 UP!
-A Great Bird Adventure-Asia
+A Great Bird Adventure

 A relatively new show, UP!
-A Great Bird Adventure pairs Wilderness Explorer Russell with his loyal friend Dug on a high flying adventure.
+A Great Bird Adventure pairs Wilderness Explorer Russell with his loyal friend Dug on a high-flying adventure.
 Russell, Dug, and their troop leader learn about bird species worldwide.

 This is a free-flying bird show, so be prepared for swooping, soaring birds overhead.
 It lasts approximately 25 minutes and runs about five times a day.
 The show ends in the early afternoon, so don’t wait too late to see it!

-It’s Tough to Be a Bug-Discovery Island
+It’s Tough to Be a Bug

 Next, we can’t miss the classic attraction; It’s Tough to Be a Bug.
 It must be included, even if I’m not a massive fan of the attraction.